microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/projectrome-activity.md

 ---
-title: "activity resource type"
+title: "userActivity resource type"
-description: "Represents a single activity within an app - for example, a TV show, a document, or a current campaign in a video game.
-When a user engages with that activity, the engagement is captured as a history item that indicates the start and end time for that activity.
-As the user re-engages with that activity over time, multiple history items are recorded for a single user activity." ms.localizationpriority: medium ms.prod: "project-rome"
+description: Represents a single activity within an app - for example, a TV show, a document, or a current campaign in a video game" ms.localizationpriority: medium ms.prod: "project-rome"
 doc_type: resourcePageType
 author: "ailae"
 ---

-# activity resource type
+# userActivity resource type

 Namespace: microsoft.graph